Visser Stereograph Collection

-Photograph depicting an American Indian man pulling his bow back, positioned to shoot an arrow.
+Photograph depicting a Native American man pulling his bow back, positioned to shoot an arrow.
 The image was possibly made by Gaylord & Thompson, Duluth, Minnesota.

 The Historic Gardens Stereograph Collection includes 807 stereographs that depict various public gardens, parks, and tourist attractions throughout the United States, with an emphasis on features related to horticulture and landscape design, including plants, garden furniture, and topiaries.
 Most, but not all views, show exterior features.
 A number of stereographs indicate the photography studio on the recto or verso, as well as a series or image number.
 Many include a brief caption; some include a lengthy description on the verso.
 Few are dated.

 Division of Transportation Stereograph Collection